gilescm/game-of-life/README.md

 python main.py
 ```
 ### Optional Arguments
-If have the python package argparse you can add the following arguments to the command that change the parameters for this Game of Life:
+If have the python package `argparse` you can add the following arguments to the command that change the parameters for this Game of Life:
 - `--grid-size`:
   - **Default =**`100`
-  - This defines the size of the grid the game of life takes place upon
+  - This defines the size of the grid the game of life takes place upon, must be an integer.

 - `--infinite`
   - **Default =**`'False'`
   - If this argument is set to `'True'` then the grid will simulate an infinite grid by growing the grid when an alive cell if found at any edge.
+  - You can also use any of the following to initialise an infinite grid: `'true'`, `'Yes'`, `'yes'`, `'On'`, `'on'`,`'Y'`,`'1'`
 - `--seed`
   - **Default =**`'random'`
   - This argument currently accepts the following: